joby-lol/php-context/README_advanced.md

 ## Attributes

-The Context Injection library uses PHP 8 attributes to provide additional information about how dependencies should be resolved.
+The smolContext library uses PHP 8 attributes to provide additional information about how dependencies should be resolved.

 ### ConfigValue Attribute